andleb/derivatives/README.md

 [*common*](https://github.com/andleb/common) repository for utility classes & functions.

 The project is built via *CMake*.
 One can, of course, modify the *CMake* configuration at will or use one's own.
+The documentation is to be built with *Doxygen* from the provided *doxyfile*.

 ## Authors